All aboard the Friday Flash Fiction Train! Each week, a new prompt will take us to parts unknown – sit back, check out the prompt, and enjoy the ride.

 But first, some rules.

-- The catch – after the first week with a winner, the responses to the weekly prompts must build off the previous week’s winning entry, continuing its story.??To avoid never-ending stories, the contest will reset every 5 winners.
+- The catch – after the first week with a winner, the responses to the prompts must build off the previous winning entry, continuing its story.??To avoid never-ending stories, the contest will reset every 5 winners.
 We’re aiming to tell a story in 5-episode bursts.

 - Voting will be open to decide a winner from Wednesday??at 12PM EST to Thursday??at 10PM EST. Voting will be on site and also in our Facebook group, OWS Word Mafia.

 - The winning piece will be featured in the next??prompt, with links to the winner’s social media.

 - Word limit:??400.

 - All responses are property of the authors.

 - Completed stories might also be compiled into ebooks in the future!

 “The very basic core of a man’s living spirit is his passion for adventure.” – Christopher McCandless

 Remember – participants should include??name/pen name and any links they’d like to share for promotional purposes (Twitter, FB Page, Goodreads, Website, etc).